 Peeking into the library, the stenciled floor in white and beige sets the tone for the adjacent study.
 Bilhuber uses Groves Brothers fabric to upholster the walls and uses the same fabric which continue onto the sofas.
 The most interesting aspect of this room is the nail head trim on the walls.
 Bilhuber creates architectural depth with the square nail head trim on the walls and doors.

 This room is by far the prettiest room I have EVER come across.
 Bilhuber commissioned artist Nancy Lorenz to add designs of gold leaf on resin to the de Gournay wallpaper.
-You have to wonder how she did it?
 Did she use something quite thick such as silicone sealant, and then gold leafed the silicone when it dried?
 If you look very closely, the designs are quite heavy, which is almost impossible for paint to do alone.
 Perhaps she formed the designs on an upright surface, and once they dried, she gold leafed them and then hammered them on to the wall.
 This is how I would achieve the look.

 A Gustavian chest is topped with a pair of lotus lamps , and an antique chair is white washed with a leather seat giving the room that masculine appeal.
 Again, all high end antiques, show high-end style.